Interpret an executable Hex.ZMod64 residue as a Mathlib

 HexModArithMathlib.ZMod64.toZMod_add {p : ℕ} [Hex.ZMod64.Bounds p] (a b : Hex.ZMod64 p) : HexModArithMathlib.ZMod64.toZMod (a + b) = HexModArithMathlib.ZMod64.toZMod a + HexModArithMathlib.ZMod64.toZMod bHexModArithMathlib.ZMod64.toZMod_add {p : ℕ} [Hex.ZMod64.Bounds p] (a b : Hex.ZMod64 p) : HexModArithMathlib.ZMod64.toZMod (a + b) = HexModArithMathlib.ZMod64.toZMod a + HexModArithMathlib.ZMod64.toZMod b

-it lets a caller push toZMod through a sum and so transfer any additive ZMod
+the conversion through a sum and transfer additive

 HexModArithMathlib.ZMod64.toZMod_mul {p : ℕ} [Hex.ZMod64.Bounds p] (a b : Hex.ZMod64 p) : HexModArithMathlib.ZMod64.toZMod (a * b) = HexModArithMathlib.ZMod64.toZMod a * HexModArithMathlib.ZMod64.toZMod bHexModArithMathlib.ZMod64.toZMod_mul {p : ℕ} [Hex.ZMod64.Bounds p] (a b : Hex.ZMod64 p) : HexModArithMathlib.ZMod64.toZMod (a * b) = HexModArithMathlib.ZMod64.toZMod a * HexModArithMathlib.ZMod64.toZMod b

-equiv; it lets a caller push toZMod through a product and so transfer any
+push the conversion through a product and transfer multiplicative

 The maps and laws bundle into a ring equivalence, so the CommRing